dwp/pdfRenderer/README.md

 Using the PDF Renderer
 ======================

-Call the renderer supplying only the claim XML.
-The report version is determined from the XML itself.
+Call the renderer supplying only the claim XML, transaction id, report name and version.

 e.g.